weyoss/redis-smq/README.md

 ## Features

- * Persistent: No messages are lost in case of a consumer failure.
+ * **Persistent**: No messages are lost in case of a consumer failure.
- * Atomic: A message is delivered only once to one consumer (in FIFO order) so you would never fall into a situation where a message could be processed more than once.
+ * **Atomic**: A message is delivered only once to one consumer (in FIFO order) so you would never fall into a situation where a message could be processed more than once.
- * Fast: 13K+ messages/second on a virtual machine of 4 CPU cores and 8GB RAM and running one consumer.
+ * **Fast**: 13K+ messages/second on a virtual machine of 4 CPU cores and 8GB RAM and running one consumer.
- * Concurrent consumers: A queue can be consumed by many consumers, launched on the same or on different hosts.
+ * **Scalable**: A queue can be consumed by many concurrent consumers, running on the same or on different hosts.
- * Message TTL: A message will expire and not be consumed if it has been in the queue for longer than the TTL.
+ * **Message expiration**: A message will expire and not be consumed if it has been in the queue for longer than the TTL (time-to-live).
- * Message consume timeout: The amount of time for a consumer to consume a message.
+ * **Message consume timeout**: The amount of time for a consumer to consume a message.
 If the timeout exceeds, message processing is cancelled and the message is re-queued to be consumed again.
+ * **Delaying and scheduling message delivery**: From version 1.0.19 a persistent scheduler has been built into RedisSMQ message queue.
+The scheduler accepts delays, repeats, periods between repeats and CRON expression.
- * Highly optimized: No promises, no async/await, small memory footprint, no memory leaks.
+ * **Highly optimized**: No promises, no async/await, small memory footprint, no memory leaks.
- * Monitorable: Statistics (input/processing/acks/unacks messages rates, online consumers, queues, etc.) are provided in real-time.
+ * **Monitorable**: Statistics (input/processing/acks/unacks messages rates, online consumers, queues, etc.) are provided in real-time.
- * Logging: Supports JSON log format for troubleshooting and analytics purposes.
+ * **Logging**: Supports JSON log format for troubleshooting and analytics purposes.
- * Configurable: Many options and features can be configured.
+ * **Configurable**: Many options and features can be configured.

 ## Installation